0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	.size	die, .-die
 ```

-After the A20 gate is successfully enabled, `reset_coprocessor` function is called:
+After the A20 gate is successfully enabled, the `reset_coprocessor` function is called:
  ```C
 outb(0, 0xf0);
 outb(0, 0xf1);
 ```
 This function clears the Math Coprocessor by writing `0` to `0xf0` and then resets it by writing `0` to `0xf1`.

-After this `mask_all_interrupts` function is called:
+After this, the `mask_all_interrupts` function is called:
 ```C
 outb(0xff, 0xa1);       /* Mask all interrupts on the secondary PIC */
 outb(0xfb, 0x21);       /* Mask all but cascade on the primary PIC */
 ```
 This masks all interrupts on the secondary PIC (Programmable Interrupt Controller) and primary PIC except for IRQ2 on the primary PIC.

-And after all of these preparations, we can see actual transition into protected mode.
+And after all of these preparations, we can see the actual transition into protected mode.

 Setup Interrupt Descriptor Table
 --------------------------------------------------------------------------------